Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: More related works

 \subparagraph{Learning-theoretic studies of diversity in LLMs.} Various theoretical works provide rigorous arguments for how preventing hallucination and maximizing the model's coverage are at odds with each other in abstract settings \citep{kalai24calibrated,kalavasis24limits,kleinberg24language}.
 We clarify that this tension does not apply in our concrete settings.
 In those abstract settings, the strings in the support can be arbitrary and adversarially chosen whereas, our strings are generated by a simple rule (which can be learned).

-Another theoretical question underlying generative models is that the optimum of their objectives are attained at perfect memorization; yet they tend to produce novel examples e.g., this question has been posed for GANs in \citet{nagarajan2018theoretical} and for diffusion in \citet{nakkiran2024tutorial} (see ``remarks on generalization'') or \citet{kamb2024analytictheorycreativityconvolutional}.
-Of relevance to us is, \citet{kamb2024analytictheorycreativityconvolutional} who provide a theoretical and empirical argument for how image diffusion models are able to generate combinatorially many creative outputs; theirs however do not require the type of planning our tasks do.
+Another theoretical question underlying generative models is that the optimum of their objectives are attained at perfect memorization; yet they tend to produce novel examples e.g., this question has been posed for GANs in \citet{nagarajan2018theoretical} and for diffusion in \citet{nakkiran2024tutorial} (see ``remarks on generalization'') or \citet{kamb2024analytictheorycreativityconvolutional}. \citet{okawa23composition,kamb2024analytictheorycreativityconvolutional} study the creativity ability of image diffusion models in combining various concepts to create an image.
+Unlike our setting, these do not require planning.

+\textbf{Injecting input noise.} We note that the concept of injecting input noise into a Transformer has been explored before, but for other functions (such as quality, robustness \citep{hua22finetuning,jain24neftune} or efficiency \citep{wang24noise}.), and in other forms (e.g., inducing Gaussian noise).